OneMoreThing/ParseKit/README.md

 ========

 ParseKit allows to use Anypic and Anywall (iOS apps by parse.com/anypic parse.com/anywall) self-hosted replacing the Parse.com framework with DataKit (open source) framework.
-ParseKit was developed to test DataKit, currently ParseKit is still inefficient but useful at least to evaluate the use of DataKit.
+ParseKit was developed only for test DataKit, ParseKit is inefficient but useful at least to evaluate the use of DataKit.
-ParseKit is currently under development, the goal is to create a framework for use Anypic and Anywall in a production environment, any help is welcome.

 Thanks to Erik for your great work with DataKit and thanks to Parse.com team for Anypic and Anywall.